Felicity Johnson (golfer)

-Felicity Johnson (born 26 February 1987) is an English professional golfer who has played on the U.S.-based LPGA Tour and the Ladies European Tour.
+Felicity Johnson (born 26 February 1987) is a retired English professional golfer who has played on the U.S.-based LPGA Tour and the Ladies European Tour.

+Amateur career

-Johnson started playing golf at five years old and left school at 16 to pursue an amateur career.
-This was successful and she was named The Daily Telegraph Lady Golfer of the Year in 2005 after winning the 2005 English Women's Amateur Championship, was a member of the 2005 winning Vagliano Trophy team, and won 2005 Spirit International as part of the England Team.
+Johnson started playing golf at five years old, and left school at 16 to pursue an amateur career.
+This was successful, and in 2005 she was named The Daily Telegraph Lady Golfer of the Year in after winning the English Women's Amateur Championship, was a member of the winning Vagliano Trophy team, and won the Spirit International Amateur as part of the England Team.

+Professional career

-Johnson turned professional in 2006 in and finished third at the 2008 ANZ Ladies Masters, the 2008 Göteborg Masters and the 2009 SAS Ladies Masters before earning her maiden win at the 2009 Tenerife Ladies Open at Golf Costa Adeje.
+Johnson turned professional in 2006 and joined the 2007 Ladies European Tour.
+She finished third at the 2008 ANZ Ladies Masters, the 2008 Göteborg Masters and the 2009 SAS Ladies Masters, before earning her maiden win at the 2009 Tenerife Ladies Open at Golf Costa Adeje.
 She shot 62 (−10) in the first round of 2008 Göteborg Masters at Lycke Golf Course, a Ladies European Tour record.
 She claimed her second win at the 2011 Lacoste Ladies Open de France, winning a playoff with Diana Luna, the second playoff loss at the tournament in a row for Luna who was beaten in identical circumstances by Trish Johnson the previous year.

-More recently she was runner-up at the 2015 Lalla Meryem Cup and 2016 ISPS Handa New Zealand Open.
+She was runner-up at the 2015 Lalla Meryem Cup, the 2016 ISPS Handa New Zealand Open and 2018 Hero Women's Indian Open.
+She played on the LPGA Tour for five seasons between 2013 and 2017, where her best finish was a tie for 19th at the 2014 Canadian Pacific Women's Open.

-In 2018, the R&A-supported Golf Foundation named her an official Ambassador.
+Johnson also played on the ALPG Tour, where she won the 2016 Mount Broughton Classic and 2018 Brisbane Invitational.

+Johnson announced her retirement from tour at the end of 2024, after 18 LET seasons and over 300 tournaments worldwide.
+She qualified to become a tournament referee.